Muriel Mussells Seyfert: Artist

-After moving to Nashville, Tennessee with her husband, Muriel pursued painting and maintained her art studio in the observatory residence (which has since become known as Muriel's Retreat in her honor).
-While at Dyer, she continued astronomical research, raised two children, kept an active art studio in the observatory residence (which is now known as Muriel's Retreat in her honor), and was a renowned equestrienne.
+After moving to Nashville, Tennessee with her husband, Muriel continued astronomical research, raised two children, and pursued her passion for painting, maintaining an art studio in the observatory residence (which has since become known as Muriel's Retreat in her honor).
 Two of her portraits, one of observatory namesake Arthur Dyer and another of her husband, the first observatory director Carl Keenan Seyfert, are located in the Dyer Observatory in a stairway leading up to the Seyfert Telescope.
 Muriel had other artistic talents, including construction, such as the pool she built outside the observatory's residence.
+The pool also had a practical purpose; fire suppression.
+The house was on a mountaintop with a windy, steep road which would be difficult for fire trucks to climb.
+The pool was connected to a large underground cistern into which the observatory gutters drained.

 On March 18, 1952, a one-night art show of her art work was held at the Ryman Auditorium in downtown Nashville.

 Personal life

 On May 20, 1935, Muriel married Carl Keenan Seyfert who was the founder and first director of Vanderbilt University's Dyer Observatory in Nashville, Tennessee, and the Seyfert galaxies and Seyfert's Sextet would later be named after him.
 The couple had two children.

 Muriel's sister, Sylvia Mussells Lindsay, also worked as a Harvard computer and discovered the first dwarf galaxy, the Sculptor system.
 She married astronomer Eric Mervyn Lindsay.